 University Learning Outcome

-ULO 1: Students will demonstrate understanding of theological principles, biblical content, and biblical interpretation.
+ULO 1: Students will demonstrate understanding of biblical content and interpretation and their applications in ethical decision-making.

 The mission of the Harding UAC is to promote a cohesive, structured, dynamic assessment program consistent with the mission of the University, the criteria of the Higher Learning Commission (HLC), and programmatic accreditation associations.